-Mith #2 – All writers are good spellers.
+- Mith #2 – All writers are good spellers.
 “You must have done great in English.”
 I get this comment a LOT when people find out I am a professional writer.
 I sometimes confess that I have a degree in Leisure Services, but it depends on how much time I have (because I then have to explain what a degree in Leisure Services does).
 Smart writers find great editors and software programs to help them with their struggles.

-Myth #3 - All writers just want to tell a good story.
+- Myth #3 - All writers just want to tell a good story.
 Some writers want to find ways to make money with the words they write.
 Some writers want to expose a hidden truth.
 Some writers just like seeing their words on paper.
 Again, the reasons writers write can be as diverse (or even more diverse) than the writers.

-Myth #4 – Successful writers make a lot of money.
+- Myth #4 – Successful writers make a lot of money.

 (Sorry – laughing too hard to respond).

-Myth #5 – All writers want a contract with a major publisher.
+- Myth #5 – All writers want a contract with a major publisher.
 Some writers prefer to maintain control of their creations.
 Indie publishing gives writers the power to direct the path of their story that is given up with signing with a publisher.

-Myth #6 – All writers are natural wordsmiths.
+- Myth #6 – All writers are natural wordsmiths.
 Every skilled craftsman understands the importance of growing and expanding the skill.
-Most writers attend classes, workshops, and conferences to continue to understand words and how wield them with the most power.
+Most writers attend classes, workshops, and conferences to continue to understand words and how to wield them with the most power.

-Myth #9 – All writers are controlled by the muse.
+- Myth #9 – All writers are controlled by the muse.
 (See Myth #8) Writers that are actively pursuing words will find a way to make that muse dance.

-Myth #10 – All writers must write what they know.
-Writers should be writing their heart and their experiences, but they should also be writing their interests, their learning, and their growing.
+- Myth #10 – All writers must write what they know.
+Writers should be writing their heart and their experiences, but they should also be writing about their interests, their learning, and their growing.
 Besides, you and I can walk through the exact same path and experience two different journeys.

 The next time you see a writer, look deeper for the person.
 All writers work with words, but the similarities stop there.